Search in MDM

 Hello everyone,

-I have a wonderful Renault 11, which lately by stepping on the accelerator in the middle part of its route, loses strength.
-If I apartment little, or back, answer well.
-They tell me that it must be that I have the carburetor , and that you have to clean it .
-Does anyone know how to give me any advice on how to do it?
-I have never done something like that, and I have to learn.
-I can't pay it in the workshop, and I need the car, apart from being absolutely in love with it, after twenty -second years together ...
+I have a wonderful Renault 11, which lately loses power when I press the accelerator in the middle of its travel.
+If I press it lightly or fully, it responds well.
+I've been told it must be a dirty carburetor and that it needs cleaning .
+Does anyone have any advice on how to do this?
+I've never done anything like this before, and I need to learn.
+I can't afford to take it to a garage, and I need the car, besides being absolutely in love with it after twenty-odd years together...

 Thank you very much.